SergioVargasDev/SergioVargasDev/README.md

 - 👋 Hi, I’m [Your Name]
 - 🌟 I’m a third-year Computer Science student at Tecnológico de Monterrey with a strong passion for technology and programming.
 - 🧩 I thrive on the challenges and creativity of both front-end and back-end development.
 My expertise spans advanced frameworks, machine learning, software architecture, and cloud infrastructure.
-- 🚀 Currently, I'm diving deep into data structures, algorithms, and expanding my knowledge in web development with HTML, CSS, JavaScript, and other modern technologies.
+- 🚀 Currently, I'm diving deep into data structures, algorithms, and expanding my knowledge in web development with the PERN stack (PostgreSQL, Express.js, React, Node.js) and machine learning.
 - 📚 Eager to collaborate on projects involving JavaScript, Python, and C++.
 - 🔍 I’m always exploring new technologies and frameworks, aiming to contribute to innovative solutions and impactful projects.
 - 🗺️ You can view my portfolio [here](http://yourportfolio.com).